prince-modi/prince-modi.github.io/content/post/attention/index.md

 <text x="340" y="400" text-anchor="middle" font-family="sans-serif" font-size="12" fill="#5F5E5A">Each GPU caches only its own heads: no duplication</text>
 </svg>

-*Figure 3: Column-wise partitioning of the projection weights assigns whole heads to devices.
+*Figure 4: Column-wise partitioning of the projection weights assigns whole heads to devices.
 The KV cache partitions along with them.*

-The combine step is less obvious than it first appears.
-Naively, recombining per-head outputs sounds like a concatenation, which across devices would be an all-gather.
-Megatron-style tensor parallelism instead fuses the concatenation into the output projection: `W_O` is partitioned by *rows*, so that each device multiplies its own head output by its own row block.
-Each device thereby produces a tensor of full width `d_model`, but one that represents only a partial contribution to the correct answer.
-Because splitting a matrix product along its contraction dimension makes the true result the sum of the partial products, the combine is an addition, which across devices is an **all-reduce**, not an all-gather.
+The combine step requires an addition.
+Recombining per-head outputs looks like a concatenation, which across devices would be an all-gather.
+Megatron-style tensor parallelism instead folds the concatenation into the output projection: `W_O` is partitioned by rows, so each device multiplies its own head output by its own row block.
+Each device produces a tensor of full width `d_model` that represents a partial contribution to the correct answer.
+Splitting a matrix product along its contraction dimension makes the true result the sum of the partial products, so the combine is an addition, which across devices is an **all-reduce**.

-Two properties follow.
-First, TP requires the input `x` to be replicated across the group before the layer begins, which is typically satisfied because the previous layer's all-reduce already broadcast it.
-Second, the same column-then-row pattern applies unchanged to the feed-forward network (`W_up` partitioned by columns, `W_down` by rows), so a transformer layer under TP costs one all-reduce for attention and one for the FFN.
+Two consequences follow.
+TP requires the input `x` to be replicated across the group before the layer begins, which is typically already satisfied because the previous layer's all-reduce broadcast it.
+And the same column-then-row pattern applies to the feed-forward network, with `W_up` partitioned by columns and `W_down` by rows, so a transformer layer under TP costs one all-reduce for attention and one for the FFN.

 ### 3.3 The exception: multi-head latent attention

 The head-partitioning argument depends on each head owning a private slice of the KV cache.
 Multi-head latent attention (MLA), used by the DeepSeek model family, violates this assumption by construction.

-Rather than caching per-head keys and values, MLA compresses them into a single shared latent vector per token, from which every head reconstructs its own keys and values via a per-head up-projection.
-This compression is precisely what makes MLA's KV cache small: DeepSeek-V3 caches a latent of width 512, plus a decoupled positional component of width 64, for 576 values per token, in place of full per-head keys and values.
+Instead of caching per-head keys and values, MLA compresses them into a single shared latent vector per token, from which every head reconstructs its own keys and values via a per-head up-projection.
+This compression is what makes MLA's KV cache small: DeepSeek-V3 caches a latent of width 512, plus a decoupled positional component of width 64, for 576 values per token, in place of full per-head keys and values.

-Under head-wise TP, however, every device requires the *entire* latent in order to reconstruct even its own heads.
+Under head-wise TP, every device requires the entire latent to reconstruct even its own heads.
 There is no per-head slice to distribute, because the compression collapsed the head structure into one shared object.
-The cache therefore replicates rather than partitions, and with a TP degree of 8 the model stores eight identical copies, which negates the compression that motivated MLA in the first place.
+The cache therefore replicates instead of partitioning, and at a TP degree of 8 the model stores eight identical copies, which negates the compression that motivated MLA.

 <svg width="100%" viewBox="0 0 680 480" role="img" xmlns="http://www.w3.org/2000/svg">
 <title>MLA under tensor parallelism: cache duplication</title>